 November is Adopt A Senior Pet Month–celebrating old cats.
-Adopting a mature kitty can mean years of furry love–Seren is now 20 years young and still ruling the roost!
+Adopting a mature kitty can mean years of furry love–Seren nearly lived to celebrate her 22nd birthday, and still rules my heart from beyond the Rainbow Bridge.
+She inspired my work in countless ways, and also gave me first-hand (paw?) experience for caring for aging cats.

 - About 75 percent of senior cats have arthritis.
 When creaky joints hurt, she can’t perform cat-yoga stretches to groom herself and may become matted.
 Place kitty’s bed under a lamp for soothing heat to loosen up creaky joints.
 Gentle massage works well, and over-the-counter supplements such as omega-3 fatty acids and glucosamine-type products also help.